open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

   Conditions []metav1.Condition `json:"conditions,omitempty"  patchStrategy:"merge" patchMergeKey:"type"`

   // currentVersion represents the currently successfully installed addon version.
-  // If the addon installation is in progressing, the value is unknown.
+  // If the addon installation, upgrade or rollback is in progressing, the value is unknown.
   // +optional
   CurrentVersion string `json:"currentVersion,omitempty"`

-  // lastVersion record the previous defined installVersion.
+  // lastVersion record the previous defined desiredVersion.
-  // If the previous addon installVersion is invalid, the value is unknown.
+  // If the previous addon desiredVersion is invalid, the value is unknown.
-  // If no previous addon installVersion, the value is empty.
+  // If no previous addon desiredVersion, the value is empty.
   // +optional
   LastVersion string `json:"lastVersion,omitempty"`
 ```